6 Single-Leg Exercises (With Dumbbells)

 three women performing a single leg exercise (reverse lunge and step into squat)

-How To Do A Front Foot Elevated Reverse Lunge and Side Squat
+How to Do a Front Foot Elevated Reverse Lunge and Side Squat

 2. Step your left foot back into a reverse lunge, lowering down so both knees form 90-degree angles.

-4. As you return to standing, step out with your left foot, feet slightly wider than hips.
-Right foot remains planted and dumbbells frame right leg as you lower down into a squat, pushing your hips back and down until your hips align with your knees (knees bent at 90 degrees).
+5. Keep your right foot planted as you lower down into a squat, pushing your hips back and down until your hips are in line with your knees (knees are bent at 90 degrees).

-5. Then drive through your heels, squeezing your glutes as you stand tall.
+6. Drive through your heels, squeezing your glutes as you stand tall.
 As you stand, step your left foot back, returning to a reverse lunge position.

-Rear Foot Elevated Split Squat (Bulgarian Lunges)
+3. Rear Foot Elevated Split Squat (Bulgarian Lunge)

 3 women performing bulgarian lunges single leg exercises

-How To Do A Rear Foot Elevated Split Squat (Bulgarian Split Squat)
+How to Do a Rear Foot Elevated Split Squat (Bulgarian Split Squat)

 2. Step your right foot forward (it will vary for everyone, but a little over a foot in front of your bench).
 Your front thigh will be parallel to the floor.
 This is the bottom of your movement.

-Rear Foot Elevated Single Leg Deadlift
+4. Rear Foot Elevated Single-Leg Deadlift

 Targets: Hamstrings, core and glutes.